Agordo

 Agordo (/it/; Ègort, locally Àgort; Augarten) is a town and comune (municipality) in the Province of Belluno, in the Veneto region in Italy.
 It is located about 100 km north of Venice and about 20 km northwest of Belluno.

 Agordo was the headquarters of Luxottica Group S.p.A., the world's biggest eyewear company, before it was moved to Milan.

-Toponymy

-According to Giovan Battista Pellegrini, the name "Agordo" may derive from a Lombard personal name, possibly Agihard.
-However, there is a noted discrepancy between the current pronunciation and that of the suffix -hàrd.
-Additionally, there is a phonetic similarity with the Rhaeto-Romance word Aga, meaning "water" which, when combined with the suffix -ort, translates to "watery."
-This term could refer to marshy areas associated with the various streams that were historically present (but have since been drained and redirected into the Rova stream, which once flowed through Agordo).